 That’s a lot of places to lay one’s head!

-Vietnam is the country I actually left for last when traveling in Southeast Asia, and now I wonder why!
+Vietnam is a country I actually nearly left for last when traveling in Southeast Asia, and now I wonder why!
 I loved it so much, in part because of the great hostel options.

 I base my ratings and reviews of hostels on three main things: cleanliness, social atmosphere, and staff.
 At most of the following hostels, I ended up meeting really amazing people, had a good experience with the staff, and found the rooms to be clean (enough).